Lenire Tinnitus Review | New Tinnitus Treatment 2023 by Neuromod

 Results so far suggest that Lenire is effective in treating unilateral tinnitus as well.

-Lenire can still be used without a diagnosed hearing loss.
-Even if your hearing test results are in normal range, you aren’t precluded from possible changes in hearing compared to earlier in life.
-Hidden hearing loss occurs when cells in the cochlea stop transferring sound to the auditory nerve, and classic hearing tests don’t always capture these changes.
+Lenire can still be used without diagnosed hearing loss.
+Even if your hearing test results are in normal range, you may still experience changes in hearing that you didn’t have earlier in life.
+Hidden hearing loss occurs when cells in the cochlea stop transferring sound to the auditory nerve, and traditional hearing tests don’t always pick up on these changes.

 Next Step: Take The Tinnitus Quiz